deepaksinghcv/Python-Machine-Learning/README.md

-This contains demo code of exercises/snippets/projects of the book
+This contains examples/snippets/projects of the book Python Machine Learning by Sebastian Raschka